,

 Cary's Castle

-Tucked away in the backcountry wilderness of Joshua Tree National Park is a hidden gem called Cary's Castle.
-In 1935, at the tender age of twenty-four, a young man named Arthur L. Cary (often misspelled "Carey," so the site is called Carey's Castle in many places) moved from Colorado to the Coachella Valley.
-Besides starting a small family, he and his father took up prospecting in the Eagle Mountains in their spare time.
-They staked multiple claims together, but Cary owned this mine, the "Welcome Stranger," alone.
-He spent much of his time out here from 1938 to 1941 developing the mine and enjoying the solitude of this remote country.
-He probably built the Castle as a primitive residence next to the mine at that time.
+Tucked away in the backcountry wilderness of the southern part of Joshua Tree National Park is a hidden gem called Cary's Castle.
+In 1935, at the tender age of twenty-four, a young man named Arthur L. Cary (sometimes misspelled “Carey”) moved from Colorado to the Coachella Valley.
+In their spare time, Cary and his father prospected in the Eagle Mountains, staking multiple claims.
+Cary spent much of his time out there from 1938 to 1941, enjoying the solitude of the area, during which time he developed his Welcome Stranger Mine.
+He probably built the Castle as a primitive residence next to the mine.

 Outside the Castle, a few water barrels are scattered about.
 Cary's mine is a few hundred feet west of the Castle on an old road.
 It is marked incorrectly on topo maps as "Carey's Castle."
 Look for it directly across from the Castle.
 The shaft is gated.